 Don’t worry about the safety of this Tamarindo ATV tour – your experienced guide will run you through all procedures before you can test drive your vehicle.
 After a trial or two, you are all set for an adrenaline-filled adventure.

 7. Beach Hopping

 Tamarindo is all about pristine beaches that call out from afar.
-The Tamarindo coastline is swamped with picturesque areas to lounge in that a day or two must be spent to full marvel on their natural beauty.
+The Tamarindo coastline is swamped with picturesque areas to lounge in that a day or two must be spent to fully marvel at their natural beauty.

 Playa Conchal, translated from Spanish as Shell Beach, is well-regarded as one of the best beaches in Costa Rica.
 It is famous for its pink sand, made such by the minuscule pink shell fragments that make up the beach.
-Because of its fame, expect a crowd when paying Playa Conchal a visit.
+Because of its fame, expect a crowd when visiting Playa Conchal.

 Playa Grande must also make it to your beach hopping list.
 Best known for its huge appeal to novice and expert surfers, this beach attracts visitors who travel to ride Costa Rica’s waves.

 Of course, no beach tour is complete without Playa Tamarindo in it.
 From surfing, swimming to picnicking – this sweet spot has a little of everything.

 For anyone who likes the calmness of flat waters and the beauty of the clear skies, stand-up paddling should be on your list of things to do in Tamarindo.
 This relaxing activity is perfect for both kids and adults.

 Surf shops in Tamarindo offer paddleboard lessons and equipment.
 Your experienced guide will teach you the basics of balancing, paddling, and turning so that you can be comfortable standing on your board in record time.